-- 1. Applications are reviewed for the following: - a.
-Applicant organization and proposed program or project is eligible for at least one source of funds (CDBG, HOME, HHGP, AHGP or CHG). - b.
+- 1. Applications are first reviewed for eligibility using the following criteria: - a.
+Applicant organization and proposed program or project is eligible for at least one source of funds (CDBG, HOME,); - b.
 Applicant has the organizational and management capacity to carry out the proposed project; - c.
 Applicant has sufficient financial capacity; - d.
-Project meets a priority or strategy identified in: - The Kitsap County and City of Bremerton Consolidated Plan 2016 2020 (for CDBG and HOME funds) or, - The Kitsap Homeless Housing Plan (for HHGP funds) or, - The Affordable Housing Grant Program. - e.
+Project meets a priority or strategy identified in: - The Kitsap County and City of Bremerton Consolidated Plan 2016 2020 (for CDBG and HOME funds) or, - e.
 Applicant can demonstrate a positive history of performance with prior grant funds. - 2.
-Applicants will be notified of the results of the Stage 1 Review via email, either: - a.
-Application is moving to Stage 2 and the applicant can fill out part 2 of the online application, or - b.
-Applicant is disqualified and the basis for disqualification is provided.
+Staff and GRC members review and score all areas of the application utilizing written scoring criteria.